hpssjellis/arduino-simple-websocket/README.md

 socket.ino is loaded on your arduino.
 It will need the URL from the above index.html file when it is active.

-Github does not like the old version of ws but the original websocket works best with it
+Github does not like the old version of ws but the original websocket works best with it.
+This is in the package.json for it to work at the moment.

 ```

   "dependencies": {